matthewbednarski/arduino-projects/README.md

 TODO
 ----
-- [ ] Add Libraries folder
+- [X] Add Libraries folder
-- [ ] Add current makefile templates
+- [X] Add current makefile templates

-- [ ] Fix makefile template to be more flexible
+- [X] Fix makefile template to be more flexible
 	Right now each target device needs one makefile
+- [ ] Add scripts for duplicating a "template"